Reward Early Users

 - Changing reward rules after the eligibility list is already generated

-- Publishing the claim link before the campaign is fully funded and active
+- Publishing the claim link before the campaign is funded and active

 - Sharing the claim link before the official liquidity pool exists when users are expected to trade right away